jrsingleton/jrsingleton.github.io/essays/wouldyourather.md

 no matter the context, ethics are moral principles that govern a person's behavior or the conduct of an activity.
 Some moral principles of an ethical software engineer are to; never advertently or inadvertently cause harm to the public, their clients, colleagues, and employers, and always create products of the best possible standards.
+This code of ethics is created for software engineers, but it can be used in other places in your life as well; as was demonstrated in the thought experiment above

+## Ethical Analysis of a Hypothetical Situation

 For the sake of this analysis, I am a software engineer on a team that is tasked with developing the navigation algorithm for a self-driving car.
 First, I consider any and all possible negative impacts of